How Much Are Eye Exams in Canada in 2024?

 How much is an eye exam in Ontario?

-The average price range of an eye exam in Ontario is from $50 to more than $250.
+The average cost of an eye exam in Ontario is from $50 to more than $250.
 However, the actual price depends on the specific test and where you get it done.

 Ontario eye exams cost on average lower than many other provinces.
 In Toronto, an eye exam can cost you up to $250, but in Vancouver, the ceiling goes up to about $310.
 Montreal eye exams can be even more expensive.